Judicial Branch Home >

 There is no guarantee that you will get an expungment.
-You need to do the paperwork and convince the Judge that, on balance, the benefit to you from getting an expungement is more than the disadvantage it would be for the public to not have access to your criminal record.
+You need to complete the forms and convince the Judge that, on balance, the benefit to you from getting an expungement is more than the disadvantage it would be for the public to not have access to your criminal record.
 This generally means you have to prove that:

 - you have been denied work, housing, or a professional license because of your record;

 - sealing your criminal record will not negatively affect public safety; and

 - you have rehabilitated yourself.

 Expungement involves a lot of work with forms and attention to detail, and it takes at least 4 months to complete the process.
 If you decide to go forward and request an expungement, be sure that you talk to a lawyer or, at a minimum, that you understand all of the required procedures and that you carefully follow them.